News

 Dinneen's 800-meter time at the St. John's Twilight Meet gave him the No. 19 position, and the top 19 got the bid for NCAAs.

-He has been resting his shoulder injury and has not thrown all-out for much of the season, but he will probably be able to put forth his best effort at NCAAs.
+Clever broke his own school record in the javelin at Heps, where he threw 228'6 to win.
+The second-closest thrower in school history is over 15 feet behind.
+He has been resting his shoulder injury and has not thrown all-out for much of the season, but he will be able to put forth his best effort at NCAAs.

 Another school record that went down was the indoor 500-meter, where Ciollo broke his own record several times during the year.
+Ciollo won New Englands with a time of 1:03.1, extending his lead over the second-fastest Harvard 500-meter runner to .73 seconds.

 The 4x400 relay also established itself as third-best in school history.
 It ran 3:12.73 at outdoor Heps, the fastest Harvard time in 14 years.
-Omoregie, Fuller, Dinneen, and Ciollo combined that day.
+Omoregie, Fuller, Dinneen and Ciollo combined that day.

-Only Ciollo will not be back next year.
+Only Ciollo will graduate.

-The team will miss cross country captain Scott Muoio and Ciollo next year.
+The team will miss cross-country captain Scott Muoio and Ciollo next year.
 They were two of the most consistent point-scorers for the Crimson.

 "Losing Muoio will create a void for the distance guys because they didn't have that much depth to begin with, and we will need some young blood next year," Ciollo said.
 "I think we have guys who are ready to step up and make a name for themselves."